robertmwolf/Machine_Learning/Housing Price Predictor/ReadMe.md

-## King County Housing Price Predictor Project
+# King County Housing Price Predictor Project
-# Machine Learning Project
+### Machine Learning Project
-# Big Data Analytics Project
+### Big Data Analytics Project
-# UW Tacoma, Spring 2020
+## UW Tacoma, Spring 2020
-The descripttion for this project is located in the included PDF
+The description for this project is located in the included PDF